Written by Andy Edwards

 Chief Customer Officer, AXA - Global Healthcare.

-In recognition of Men’s Health Week, new research reveals that the majority of men living abroad are concerned about their local healthcare facilities, with two-thirds prepared to return to their home country for treatment.
+New research reveals that the majority of men living abroad are concerned about their local healthcare facilities, with two-thirds prepared to return to their home country for treatment.

 Four-in-five (84%) male expats have needed to access healthcare since moving abroad, according to new research by AXA – Global Healthcare.
 However, the research has also revealed that three-quarters (72%) have concerns about the healthcare in their new country, with two-thirds (65%) claiming that they would even travel back to their home country to receive medical treatment.
 This was in comparison with just 59% of women.